Research data management (148)#

 In dieser Data Management Session wird der Lebenszyklus von Daten näher beleuchtet.
 Wie entstehen Daten, was passiert mit ihnen, wenn sie verarbeitet werden?
 Wem gehören die Daten und wer ist dafür verantwortlich, sie zu veröffentlichen, zu archivieren und gegebenenfalls wiederzuverwenden?
 Wir werden einen Datenmanagementplan in Gruppenarbeit entwerfen, ggf. mit Hilfe von ChatGPT.

-Tags: Research Data Management
+Tags: Research Data Management, Include In Dalia

 Content type: Slides